 Also, the Nurse Case Manger (NCM) sometimes acts as an investigator for the adjuster.
 Be careful what you say, and do not allow the NCM into the treatment room when you meet with your doctor.
 You have a right to privacy.

 It is important not to do anything you told claims people or doctors you cannot do.
-You do not want to be hit with felony charges.
+Otherwise you could felony charges.